plan44/p44mbrd/README.md

 The *connectedhomeip* is included as a submodule, but **using a plan44 forked github repository**.

-The forked version is currently needed because things like build support for OpenWrt or the libev based mainloop are not yet part of upstream *connectedhomeip*.
-In addition, the forked version omits a lot of very footprint heavy submodules (gigabytes!) containing SDKs for various embedded hardware not relevant to a Linux/Posix based bridge project.
+The forked version is currently needed because not all needed additions to the SDK are already accepted (or maybe acceptable) upstream at the time of writing this.

+In addition, the forked version contains an adapted `.gitmodule` file which prevents fetching a lot of very footprint heavy submodules (gigabytes!) containing SDKs for various embedded hardware not relevant to a Linux/Posix based bridge project (by adding `update = none` and `ignore = all`).

-However, the plan44 fork is not a real fork and will not diverge from *connectedhomeip* a lot.
-It's just a set of commits on top of *connectedhomeip* that will be rebased from time to time to new upstream releases, and hopefully over time get integrated into the SDK itself.
+However, **the plan44 fork is not a real fork** and will not diverge from *connectedhomeip* a lot.
+It's just a set of commits on top of *connectedhomeip* that **will be rebased from time to time** to new upstream releases, and hopefully over time get integrated into the SDK itself.

 Work on *p44mbrd* has produced a few contributions already accepted to matter mainline: